-Clinical features vary, most commonly being dyspnoea and dry cough.
 Spontaneous pneumothorax or pneumomediastinum has also been reported [16].
 The mechanism underlying spontaneous pneumothorax or iatrogenic pneumothorax has yet to be completely understood.
 It has been postulated that elastic pleura offers low resistance to tear.
-Moreover, tissue affected after surgery may exhibit a limited healing capacity which in turn leads to persistent bronchopleural fistulae [17].
+Moreover, tissue affected after surgery may exhibit a limited healing capacity, which in turn leads to persistent bronchopleural fistulae [17].
 Our patient developed pneumothorax and bronchopleural fistulae post-operatively.

-Progressive weight loss is also reported during the course of the disease, which may arouse suspicion of an occult malignancy or superadded infection, such was the case in our patient.
-Our patient, being from a Tuberculosis prevalent country, presented with a chronic history of dyspnoea and cough with significant weight loss and involvement of the upper lobe in imaging; he was naturally suspected of having Mycobacterium tuberculosis infection and was started on treatment for the same.
-No response to the treatment probed further investigation, leading to the diagnosis of IPPFE.
+Progressive weight loss is also reported during the course of the disease, which may arouse suspicion of an occult malignancy or superadded infection, as was our case.
+Our patient, being from a tuberculosis-prevalent country, presented with a chronic history of dyspnea and cough with significant weight loss and involvement of the upper lobe in imaging.
+He was naturally suspected of having a Mycobacterium tuberculosis infection and was started on treatment for the same.
+No response to the treatment prompted further investigation, leading to the diagnosis of IPPFE.

 Currently, there is no consensus on treating IPPFE except for supportive care and, ultimately, lung transplantation.
-However, low-dose prednisolone may have a useful, although unproven immunomodulatory effect [18] In a case report by Sato et al., pirfenidone has shown to prevent the decline in pulmonary function in IPPFE patients [19].
+However, low-dose prednisolone may have a useful, although unproven, immunomodulatory effect [18].
+In a case report by Sato et al., pirfenidone was shown to prevent the decline in pulmonary function in IPPFE patients [19].
 Nintedanib may also prevent FVC decline in IPPFE, as demonstrated by the case series by Naseer et al. [20].